Bruce Vilanch: Acting career

 In 1975, Vilanch made his feature film début playing a dress manufacturer in the film Mahogany, starring Diana Ross.
 His professional relationship with Ross continued by writing material for her stage act.

 In the 1980s, Vilanch had a few acting appearances, including a bit part in an episode of Bosom Buddies and a brief scene in Breathless with his longtime friend Richard Gere.
 In 1984, he had a role in the comedy/science-fiction film The Ice Pirates.
 In the 1990s, Vilanch appeared on TV again in Law & Order.
 In 2000, Vilanch performed his off-Broadway one-man show Bruce Vilanch: Almost Famous at the Westbeth Theatre Center.

 In 2005, Vilanch starred on Broadway as Edna Turnblad in the long-running 2002 musical Hairspray after playing the role for two years in the show's first national stage tour of 2003–06.

+In 2026, Vilanch appeared on Broadway in Celebrity Autobiography, as part of the rotating guest cast.

 Other film and television appearances

 Bruce Vilanch's first television appearance as himself was in 1988, when he was interviewed by Chris Aable, the host and producer of the cable show Hollywood Today.

 He played himself in a 2001 episode of The Simpsons titled "Pokey Mom".

 Vilanch appeared in the third season of Celebrity Fit Club in 2006, losing 21 pounds over the course of the show.

 On RuPaul's Drag Race 3, Vilanch appeared as a guest judge dressed as Santa Claus.
 On RuPaul's Drag Race 5, he appeared as a coach helping the contestants in a comedy roast of RuPaul.
 On RuPaul's Drag Race 6 (2014), he appeared as a guest judge in a stand-up comedy challenge ("Drag Queens of Comedy").

 In April 2008, Vilanch filmed a commercial that spoofs Kobe Bryant's jump over an Aston Martin.
 In his video, Vilanch is distracted, does not jump, and is run over by a semi truck.

 He played himself in the 2008 film, You Don't Mess with the Zohan and in Walk a Mile in My Pradas, a 2011 American gay body-switching romantic comedy film.
 Then the following year in 2012, he poorly portrayed Arnold Schwarzenegger in the Tatyana Ali episode of the Adult Swim talk show The Eric Andre Show on Cartoon Network.

 In 2012, he appeared in season 4 episode 9 of Shark Tank.

 In 2015, Vilanch played himself in a guest voice role on the Disney XD animated series Penn Zero: Part-Time Hero.
 In 2022, he voiced two roles in the anthology audio drama series, Around the Sun.

-In August 2025 it was announced that Vilanch had lent his voice to star in Whale 52 - Suite for Man, Boy, and Whale, a new short film animated by Bill Plympton.
+In August 2025 it was announced that Vilanch had lent his voice to star in Whale 52 - Suite for Man, Boy, and Whale, a short film animated by Bill Plympton.
+It was one of 113 Oscar-qualified animated shorts and in March 2026 it won a Crystal Bear for Best Short Film at the Berlin International Film Festival.